Multi-family Zoning Requirements for Compliant MBTA Communities

 Enacted as part of the economic development bill in January 2021, this new regulation requires that an MBTA community shall have at least one zoning district in which multi-family housing is permitted as of right (i.e., does not require a discretionary permit such as a Special Permit) and meets other criteria set forth in the statute:

 - Minimum gross density of 15 units per acre

 - Not more than ½ mile from a commuter rail station, subway station, ferry terminal or bus station, if applicable.

 - No age restrictions

 - Suitable for families with children.

 What does this mean for Brookline?

-As described in the presentations above, the Department of Planning and Community Development earlier this year analyzed the differences between the Town’s current Zoning By-Law and the MBTA Communities requirements.
+As described in the presentations above, the Department of Planning and Community Development in 2022 analyzed the differences between the Town’s current Zoning By-Law and the MBTA Communities requirements.
 As shown in the materials above, our staff are exploring alternative ways to potentially comply with key elements of our existing zoning (e.g., requiring affordable housing deed restrictions related to inclusionary zoning provisions without a special permit, conducting design review without a special permit).
 Following a series of meetings with Boards, Town Meeting members, and other residents, the Select Board agreed to move forward with a strategy that focuses on Harvard Street as the key path to compliance.

 If the Town does not comply, some operations funding for the Brookline Housing Authority (BHA) could be at risk - this fiscal year the BHA is relying on $225,000 from a state account funded by the Local Capital Projects Funds, one of the funds explicitly included in the bill.
 And, DHCD continues to remind communities that this is a requirement independent of whether we want to have access to such funds (see question E4 at DHCD's FAQs and interview with Attorney General Campbell on February 17, 2023 - jump to timestamp 19:00).